Sonictherocketman/sonictherocketman.github.io/about/article.md

 Hi, I'm Brian Schrader.
 I'm an independent software developer, writer, and musician living in San Diego, CA. This site is my little home on the internet where I go on (and on) about things that are important to me.

 I own and run [SkyRocket Software][sky], my indie software company, where I make things some people like.
 I'm also a co-founder of [Adventurer's Codex][ac], a tool for enhancing and tracking D&D games.
-And I'm the singer, song-writer, and guitarist in a band currently called BNH.
+And I'm the singer, song-writer, and guitarist of The Fourth Section.

 Oh, and I'm writing a book!
 [Check out the details here.](/archive/going-indie/)